eivrei/INFS3202/README.md

-##INFS3202 - Event manager
+# INFS3202 - Event manager

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the directory 'frontend', you can run:

 ### `yarn start`